GBlanch/fCC--Machine-Learning-with-Python-Certification/README.md

 ["Where the Heart Is (Oprah's Book Club (Paperback))", [["I'll Be Seeing You", 0.8016], ['The Weight of Water', 0.7709], ['The Surgeon', 0.7699], ['I Know This Much Is True', 0.7677]]]
 You passed the challenge! 🎉🎉🎉🎉🎉
 ```

+The variable `recommends` which is being tested in the function *test_book_recommendation()* , must be a nested list and it has to satisfy, at least but not limited to, the following:

+- the first element must be the title (str) of the book being tested.
+(L7) (*'Where the Heart Is'*)
+- the second element must be another nested list - of at least 4 dimensions - , and inside each sublist:
+    - the first parameter must be the title of a book (str) and each parameter must be equal to the elements (str) of the list `recommended_books`.
+    - the second parameter must be the distance(int) of the k-nearest neighbors of each book.
+The values of the elements (int) of the list `recommended_books_dist` will be subtracted to the ones of each parameter from `recommends`, and for each index (these have no limit) the absolute value of this difference (int) must be equal or smaller than .05 .(L14)

 [Back to Foreword](#foreword)